jmorris-uk/openmc_workshop/README.md

 Expected outputs from this task are on [slide 12 of the presentation](https://slides.com/shimwell/neutronics_workshop/#/12)

 Displacements per atom or DPA is one measure of damage within materials exposed to neutron irradiation.
-The MT reaction number is 444 so the example tritium production script from task 6 can be modified to find DPA / 444 instead of (n,t) / 205.
+The MT reaction number for DPA is 444.

 In the case of DPA a tally multiplier is needed to account for the material and recombination effects.
 For example different atoms require different amounts of energy to [displace](https://fispact.ukaea.uk/wiki/Output_interpretation#DPA_and_KERMA).
  Without going into detail assume this is already incorporated into the tally result.
 The only multiplier needed is to multiply the result by the source intensity (in neutrons per second) and the irradiation duration (in seconds).